ssinyagin/gerty/doc/gerty_userguide.markdown

 distributions.
 New actions, such as interactive CLI scripts for your specific tasks, can be defined in your site-specific Perl modules.

-The `Gerty::CLIHandler::Generic` CLI handler module allows you to define new simple actions consisting of one or several CLI commands.
+The `Gerty::CLI::GenericAction` CLI handler module allows you to define new simple actions consisting of one or several CLI commands.

 The following example defines a new generic device class and a few useful